We have an amazing range of courses and a choice of how you study

 Teesside University hosts a unique research unit dedicated to the study of the far right and its opposition.

-The centre for fascist, anti-fascist and post-fascist studies is part of the School of Arts & Media.
+The centre for fascist, anti-fascist and post-fascist studies is part of the School of Design, Culture & the Arts.

 It examines the historical development of far right politics and culture since its inception in the early twentieth century.